The mainstay

 at the 16 oz. per sq. ft. grade.
 Occasionally, a property owner

-will opt for lead coated copper, which has a sacrificial layer
+would opt for lead coated copper (now not available because of environmental concerns), which has a sacrificial layer

 of lead that will extend the life of the metal in the face of